MS in Biostatistics

 • Baccalaureate Field

-• MS in Biostatistics students applying to the concentration in Health Analytics must have completed four math courses in algebra and calculus.
+• MS in Biostatistics students applying to the concentration in Health Data Science must have completed four math courses in algebra and calculus.
 Exceptions may be granted for applicants with relevant work experience or high-level academic achievements.
 Exceptions may be admitted with an individually documented plan of study to compensate for deficiencies, although applicants are strongly encouraged to satisfy all deficiencies prior to matriculation.

 • Grade Point Average At least 3.00/4.00.